junxit/us-congress-bills-119/bill.md

     - **(B)** positional and orbit determination information; and
     - **(C)** conjunction data messages; and
   - **(2)** such other data, analytics, information, and services as the Secretary of Commerce determines necessary to avoid collisions of space objects.
-- **(d)** *Database on satellite location and behavior* The Assistant Secretary of Commerce for Space Commerce shall provide access for the public, at no charge, a fully updated, unclassified database of information concerning space objects and behavior that includes—
+- **(d)** *Database on satellite location and behavior* The Assistant Secretary of Commerce for Space Commerce shall provide access for the public, at no charge, to a fully updated, unclassified database of information concerning space objects and behavior that includes—
   - **(1)** the data and information acquired under subsection (c), except to the extent that such data or information is classified or a trade secret (as defined in section 1839 of title 18, United States Code); and
   - **(2)** the provision of basic space situational awareness services and space traffic coordination based on the data referred to in paragraph (1), including basic analytics, tracking calculations, and conjunction data messages.
 - **(e)** *Basic space situational awareness services* The Assistant Secretary of Commerce for Space Commerce—